UloE-G/Athletes-Corner/README.md

   19. Get the user key and secret access key from a .csv file made when adding the user.

-  20. Install boto3 and django-storages in the workspace.
+  20. Install boto3 and Django-storages in the workspace.

   21. Type the following code into settings.py.